The Upwork Alternative

 for Discord Bot Development

 Skip the job posts, proposal reviews, interviews, and hourly billing.
-Subscribe to DiscordGenius and start shipping Discord bots the same day — with predictable pricing and a dedicated team.
+Subscribe to DiscordGenius and start shipping Discord bots the same day.
+Predictable pricing, dedicated team.

 Upwork vs DiscordGenius